 The reflexive access-list is the poor man’s stateful firewall.
-By default an access-list on a Cisco router doesn’t keep track of any connections.
-The only thing it cares about is whether an incoming packet matches a certain statement or not.
+By default, an access-list on a Cisco router doesn’t keep track of any connections.
+The only thing it cares about is whether an incoming packet matches a specific statement or not.
 When it matches a statement it will perform an action (permit or deny) and if it doesn’t match…it’ll check the next statement.
-If none of the statements match it will hit the implicit deny any and the packet will be dropped.
+If none of the statements match, it will hit the implicit deny any, and the packet will be dropped.

 When using the reflexive access-list, your Cisco IOS router will keep track of the outgoing connection(s) and it will automatically allow the return traffic.
 It’s best to explain this with an example, so let’s take a look at the following topology: